Stack Builders logo

 • Quotations by source and date

-• How does the data relate to each other?
+• How do the data relate to each other?

 • Here the best approach could be to create a relational data model, to have visual representation: